MarcusOettinger/dns_blocklist.sh/README.md

 ## source ##
 The script was found on [https://github.com/sfeakes/ipfire-scripts](https://github.com/sfeakes/ipfire-scripts) - kudos to sfeakes.
-I adapted the original simply to suit my needs.
+I adapted the original simply to suit my needs (it is used on debian systems).

 ## description ##
 The script will download a list of hosts / domains that are labeled as malicious from multiple sources and create a file that will cause unbound or dnsmasq to block them via DNS queries.